Tijaw1/Crawdsale_Smart/README.md

 ### Testing the Crowdsale

-Test the crowdsale by sending Ether to the crowdsale from a different account (**not** the same account that is raising funds), then once you confirm that the crowdsale works as expected, try to add the token to MyCrypto and test a transaction.
+Test the crowdsale by sending Ether to the crowdsale from a different account (**not** the same account that is raising funds), then once it has been confirmed that the crowdsale works as expected, try to add the token to MyCrypto and test a transaction.
 You can test the time functionality by replacing `now` with `fakenow`, and creating a setter function to modify `fakenow` to whatever time you want to simulate.
 You can also set the `close` time to be `now + 5 minutes`, or whatever timeline you'd like to test for a shorter crowdsale.

-When sending Ether to the contract, make sure you hit your `goal` that you set, and `finalize` the sale using the `Crowdsale`'s `finalize` function.
+When sending Ether to the contract, make sure that the `goal` is achieved, and `finalize` the sale using the `Crowdsale`'s `finalize` function.
 In order to finalize, `isOpen` must return false (`isOpen` comes from `TimedCrowdsale` which checks to see if the `close` time has passed yet).
 Since the `goal` is 300 Ether, you may need to send from multiple accounts.
 If you run out of prefunded accounts in Ganache, you can create a new workspace.

 Remember, the refund feature of `RefundablePostDeliveryCrowdsale` only allows for refunds once the crowdsale is closed **and** the goal is met.
 See the [OpenZeppelin RefundableCrowdsale](https://docs.openzeppelin.com/contracts/2.x/api/crowdsale#RefundableCrowdsale) documentation for details as to why this is logic is used to prevent potential attacks on your token's value.